 If your mom and dad are advancing in years, chances are you’ve noticed some changes in their memory, like not remembering where they parked or forgetting to grab eggs at the grocery store.
 But where’s the line between “this is a normal part of aging” and “dad may need help”?
-Here are some signs to look for when assessing whether or not your parent might be having a significant decline in their memory.
+Here are some signs to look for when assessing whether or not your parent might be having a significant decline in a loved one’s memory patterns:

 If your mom has a puzzled look on her face every time you explain why you had a rough day at work or try to catch her up on your favorite TV show, you might want to look into other symptoms of memory loss.
 Why?
 Because memory loss impairs our abilities to recognize words, both visually and audibly.
 So, if your mom can’t follow your stories, it may be because she doesn’t recognize some of the words you’re using.